cmlykke/rime-liuma/instructions/TUTORIAL.md

 without scrolling.

 For traditional characters, using Liumafan, it looks like this:
-(Using the frequency here: http://technology.chtsai.org/charfreq/sorted.html)
+(Using the frequency list here: http://technology.chtsai.org/charfreq/sorted.html)

 - jnxo  鞅 5412, 顴 5454, 茦 5879,
 - kxho  饜 5477, 戛 5769,